daksh-7/Scrapitor/docs/README.md

 ## Troubleshooting

+- No Cloudflare URL appears:
+  - Docker: check `docker compose logs -f tunnel` and ensure your network/firewall allows outbound connections.
-- No Cloudflare URL appears: Ensure `cloudflared` is installed and not blocked by firewall.
+  - Windows launcher: ensure `cloudflared` is installed and not blocked by firewall.
 The launcher can install it via `winget` or download the latest release.
 - Script exits with "PowerShell 7 is required": Install PowerShell 7 with the winget command above, then re-run `run.bat`.
 - Port already in use: Set `PROXY_PORT` to a free port, or stop the conflicting process.
 - 502 from OpenRouter: Verify your `Authorization` is present in the request or set `OPENROUTER_API_KEY` on the server.